cotterman/DengueCode/README.md

 * https://bitbucket.org/cotterman/dengueDx-code
     * this one is active.
 As name implies, contains only code-related files
         * shortened name used with git commands: dcode
-    * synced to the following folders:
+    * synced to the following folder:
-        * on my PC: /home/carolyn/Dengue_code (this is the E drive from Window's perspective)
+        * on my PC: /home/carolyn/OLD_Dengue_code_082814 (not maintained -- only for one-offs)
-        * on Amold: /srv/scratch/carolyn/dengue_mount/Dengue_code
+        * on Amold: /srv/scratch/carolyn/Dengue_code

 Current organization (in which I have git code on my PC and also on Amold) may cause confusion b/c I need to be sure to have only one working version at a time --